Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 d) Better alignment between electricity rates and electricity system costs.

-In order to distribute interruptible power it is necessary to divide the electricity loads at each consumer premises into two categories, loads which require dependable electricity and loads for which interruptible electricity is sufficient.
-Appliances that use interruptible power, such as hybrid heating systems, generally need an alternate energy source such as a stored liquid fuel in order to operate during periods when interruptible power is not available at a particular consumer premises.
+In order to efficiently distribute interruptible power it is necessary to divide the electricity loads at each interruptible consumer premises into two categories, loads which require firm electricity and loads for which interruptible power is sufficient.
+Appliances that use interruptible power, such as hybrid heating systems, often need an alternate energy source such as a stored liquid fuel in order to operate during periods when interruptible power is not available to a particular consumer.

-The apparatus that measures the consumer's monthly dependable power peak demand in kW actually senses total power but ignores input data during periods when the real time signal from the LDC or IESO indicates that the consumer can draw interruptible power.
+The apparatus that measures the consumer's monthly dependable power peak demand in kW actually senses total power but ignores the power measurements made during periods when the control signal from the LDC or IESO indicates that the consumer is permitted to draw interruptible power without financial penalty.

 Applications of low cost interruptible power include: